TRIODE, TETRODE, PENTODE AND BEAM POWER TUBES

 The same principle apply to L1 and C2.

-case of simple filters having just one capacitor after the rectifier -
+that in the case of simple filters having just one capacitor after the

-and nothing else - the requirement described is met.
-Unfortunately that
+rectifier - and nothing else - the requirement described is met.
+Unfortunately

-simple configuration results in significant hum and ripple and poor quality
+that simple configuration results in significant hum and ripple and poor

-direct current (DC) - so is not recommended for high-fidelity amplifiers.
+quality direct current (DC) - so is not recommended for high-fidelity

 9. OPTIMISED ELECTRON STREAM © TECHNOLOGY: